maveniverse/site-001/content/en/docs/njord/migration/_index.md

 Not much to say here, [just follow the guide](https://central.sonatype.org/register/central-portal/).
 **Do not forget to enable SNAPSHOTS for namespace**, if you intend to use them.

 Edit your `settings.xml` and add your tokens to it.
-One of the main goals of Njord is **to prevent** copy-pasta happening in your Maven Settings.
+One of the main goals of Njord is **to prevent** copy-paste happening in your Maven Settings.
 Users publishing one namespace may not experience this, but users publishing multiple namespaces are currently forced to copy-paste their auth tokens, as each project usually "invent" their own distribution management server IDs (exception is ASF, where ASF parent POM contains "well known" server ID).

-Hence, Njord recommend to name and store your tokens **only once** in your Maven Settings (this example is for Sonatype Central Portal):
+Hence, Njord recommends to name and store your tokens **only once** in your Maven Settings (this example is for Sonatype Central Portal):

 ```xml